Skip to content

 Introduction to Computer Programming I

-Days in session: MW
+Days in session: W/F

 Introduction to computer programming for students without previous programming experience.
 Students write programs to express algorithmic thinking and solve computational problems motivated by modern societal and scientific needs.
 Includes procedural programming constructs (methods), control structures (loops, conditionals), and standard data types, including arrays.

-Days in session: WF
+Days in session: M/W

 Building location: GUG 220